CumulusNetworks/docs/content/cumulus-linux-517/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 cumulus@switch:~$ nv config apply
 ```

-To apply the metric collection, run the `nv set system telemetry include-list` command or the `nv set system telemetry exclude-list` command.
+To apply the metric list globally to all destinations, run the `nv set system telemetry include-list` command or the `nv set system telemetry exclude-list` command.

 The following example includes the metrics in the PLATFORM_METRICS metric group in the collection: